dhmay/OLGA/README.md

+# This fork is for OLGA in Python 3

+OLGA was written in Python 2.
+I ran 2to3 and touched up some integer-division issues.
+Otherwise, I've done nothing.

+It runs and gives reasonable-looking output, but I can't vouch that it gives identical output to the original version.

 ## Synopsis

 OLGA (Optimized Likelihood estimate of immunoGlobulin Amino-acid sequences) is a python 2.7 software developed to compute the generation probability of amino acid and in-frame nucleotide CDR3 sequences from a generative model of V(D)J recombination.